publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch38/schII/ptC/m__us_usc_t50_s2031.md

                 (i) is married at the time of retirement; and

-                (ii) elects at that time (in accordance with subsection (b) of this section) to waive a survivor annuity for the spouse,
+                (ii) elects at that time (in accordance with subsection (b)) to waive a survivor annuity for the spouse,

-                may, during the 18-month period beginning on the date of the retirement of the participant, elect to have a reduction under subsection (b) of this section made in the annuity of the participant (or in such portion thereof as the participant may designate) in order to provide a survivor annuity for the participant’s spouse.
+                may, during the 18-month period beginning on the date of the retirement of the participant, elect to have a reduction under subsection (b) made in the annuity of the participant (or in such portion thereof as the participant may designate) in order to provide a survivor annuity for the participant’s spouse.

             (B) __Election when reduced spouse annuity elected__